 You can filter the last runs according to these test run attributes: Release, Milestone, Program, Environment, Status, Run By.
-The Last Runs field will then include last runs from the selected filter criteria.
+The Last Runs field then includes last runs from the selected filter criteria.

 Depending on which Tests tab you are in, apply test run filters as follows:

 |Requirements > Tests, Backlog > Tests, Team Backlog > Tests, Quality > Tests||Use the Run filters in the right-hand Filter pane.|